 - 240,160 were classified as “falls, slips, trips”.
 This includes any type of accident where a worker fell from a height, slipped, tripped, or fell any distance and was harmed as a result.
 Falls while sitting, ladder falls, and falls from collapsing structures are all included.

 - 235,740 involved “contact with objects and equipment”.
 This includes incidents where workers were struck by powered vehicles, falling or flying objects, rolling objects, swinging objects, or other equipment.
 It also includes accidents where workers were caught in or between equipment and other objects.

 - 50,650 were “transportation incidents”.
 This includes any accidents involving aircraft, rail vehicles, water vehicles, and all other motorized and non-motorized vehicles on or off any roadway.

 - 44,000 were caused by “violence and other injuries by persons or animals”.
 This includes all intentional attacks or injuries caused by another person or an animal.
 Sexual assault and physical assault are included in these, with or without the use of weapons.

 - 40,130 involved “exposure to harmful substances or environment”.
 This includes exposure to and injury from electricity, radiation, extreme temperatures, noise, air and water pressure changes, and harmful substances that are inhaled, ingested, or come into contact with the skin.

 To learn more about how our law firm can help with a severe work injury, get a free consultation.
-Contact our lawyers today at (888) 493-1629 to discuss your recovery options.
+Contact our top-rated lawyers at (888) 493-1629 to discuss your recovery options.